-"P2" stands for Psychosocial Medicine and Practice Management and is a 20 week long rotation required during the second year of residency.
+"P2" stands for Psychosocial Medicine and Practice Improvement and is a 20- week long rotation required during the second year of residency.
 This specialized curriculum has been one of the major and most unique strengths of our residency program for over 40 years.

 The average full-time family physician in our region conducts about 4500 patient visits per year.
 For a third to a half of those visits, psychosocial difficulties will be at the core of the presenting problem.
 When you consider this number, and the complexity of the patient presentations in a primary care practice, you begin to see why we find it essential to prepare our residents to be psychosocially aware of their patient's needs.
 We find it equally important to ensure physicians develop self-awareness and identity as health care professionals so they can provide effective patient-centered care.
 Resident feedback on the experience is consistently positive - "I found this rotation to be invaluable.
 It was transformative to my practice as a family physician."

-The Practice Management Component of the rotation incorporates many of the tenets of the original P4 program – Preparing the Personal Physician for Practice.
-The curriculum aims to give residents an opportunity to grow their practice management skills with hands-on experience in: group medical visits, continuous quality improvement, the patient-centered medical home (PCMH), and leadership.
+The Practice Improvement Component of the rotation aims to give residents an opportunity to grow their practice improvement skills with hands-on experience in group medical visits, continuous quality improvement, the patient-centered medical home (PCMH), and leadership.

 The following are training and activities during 20 weeks of the rotation.

 - Develop skills around conducting family meetings and understanding family systems in our Family Practicum sessions, incorporating live peer and faculty observation and feedback.